jackhincks/grocery_app/README.md

 ## In Progress Application Improvements
 - Improved UI for "Category Slider".
+- Functionality for "3 line" drop down menu.
-- Ability of application to maintain Shopping Cart state after browser refresh.
+- Ability to maintain Shopping Cart state after browser refresh.
 - Quantity selector for "Add To Cart" functionality -- currently, can only add 1 incremental quantity to cart per click.
 - Migrate static grocery data to a MySQL database.
 - Develop REST API with Flask to facilitate Frontend/DB interaction.